-It has been flying under the radar since NRL Cheif Executive Todd Greenberg announced the inaugural women's NRL competition but The Women's Game is here to catch up with everything.
+It has been flying under the radar since NRL Cheif Executive Todd Greenberg announced the inaugural women's NRL competition but The Women's Game is here to catch up with everything that has been happening.

 1. Marquee players have been selected